alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-NOTE: If you're not familiar with the concept of a <i>guard</i>, I suggest you read this 3 minute article on [the advantages of guards over if/else statements](https://medium.com/better-programming/why-you-need-to-stop-using-else-statements-5b1fd09dea9e) then come back.
+NOTE: If you're not familiar with the concept of a <i>guard</i>, I suggest you give this article on [guards and null-safe langauges](/what-is-a-guard) a quick read and then come back.
 If you are familiar with guards, onwards!

 If no errors is returned, `AuthManager` proceeds to Step 2.